hove-io/navitia/documentation/rfc/ridesharing.md

 In that case, the fare and CO2 emissions of the journey containing a ridesharing-crowfly are not impacted by the ridesharing ads that are presented (we don't know which one would actually be selected by the passenger).

+### Configuration and access

+The ridesharing will be activated by coverage (and on everyone who has access to that coverage).

 ### Miscellaneous comments